 autoapi_template_dir configuration option to your directory.

-(ie the directory with the
+(ie the directory passed to

 autoapi_template_dir = '_autoapi_templates'

 Your template directory must to follow the same layout as the default templates.
 For example, to override the Python class and module templates:

 The index page that AutoAPI creates is generated using a template.